 Community Action Agency

-The Community Action Agency purpose is “to stimulate a better focusing of available local, state, private and federal resources with the goal of enabling low-income families, and low-income individuals of all ages, in rural and urban areas, to attain the skills, knowledge and motivation, and secure the opportunities needed for them to become self-sufficient.
+The Community Action Agency’s purpose is "to stimulate a better focusing of available local, State, private and federal resources upon the goal of enabling low-income families, and low-income individuals of all ages, in rural and urban areas, to attain the skills, knowledge, and motivations and secure the opportunities needed for them to become self-sufficient."

 This page originated on

 June 26, 2015